 They can be a little mischievous at times, but that’s all part of the Husky’s charm.
 If after all this, you feel the Husky is right for you – go for it.
 After all, there’s a reason why they’re always in the top 15 for most popular breeds.

 So, do you own a Siberian Husky?
-And, is your Husky smart?
+What does your Husky do that makes you think they’re smart?
 Let us know in the comments section below!

 Posts you may like: